SQream/sqream_docs/connecting_to_sqream/client_platforms/spark.rst

 JDBC
 ~~~~

-If JDBC is not yet configured, follow the `JDBC Client Drivers page <https://docs.sqream.com/en/v2021.1/third_party_tools/client_drivers/jdbc/index.html>`_ for registration and configuration guidance.
+If JDBC is not yet configured, follow the `JDBC Client Drivers page <https://docs.sqream.com/en/v2021.1/third_party_tools/client_drivers/jdbc/index.html>`_ for guidance in registring and configuring.

-SQream-Spark Connector
+Connecting Spark to SQream
 ~~~~~~~~~~~~~~~~~~~

-The SQream-Spark Connector enables inserting DataFrames into SQream tables and export tables or queries as DataFrames for use with Spark.
+The SQream-Spark Connector enables inserting DataFrames into SQream tables and exporting tables or queries as DataFrames for use with Spark.
 DataFrames are Spark objects used for transferring data from one data source to another.

-The SQream-Spark Connector command for Spark Shell:
+1. In the Spark Shell, run:

 .. code-block:: postgres

 		./spark-shell --driver-class-path {driver path}  --jars {Spark-Sqream-Connector.jar path}

-An example for the SQream-Spark Connector command:
+Example:

 .. code-block:: postgres